morganataylor/MorganTaylor-MADA-project/results/readme.md

 All results from the code in `analysis_code` folder are stored here.
-See the `analysisscript.R` code for details and explanation of each output.
+See original markdowns for explanation of the outputs.